 The Company may be prohibited under the 1940 Act from participating in certain transactions with its affiliates without prior approval of the directors who are not interested persons, and in some cases, the prior approval of the SEC.
-The Company relies on an order exemptive relief (the "Order") that has been granted by the SEC to Blue Owl Credit Advisors LLC ("OCA") and certain of its affiliates to permit the Company to co-invest with other funds managed by the Adviser or its affiliates, in a manner consistent with the Company's investment objective, positions, policies, strategies and restrictions as well as regulatory requirements and other pertinent factors.
-Pursuant to the Order, the Company generally is permitted to co-invest with certain of its affiliates if a "required majority" (as defined in Section 57(o) of the 1940 Act) of the Board make certain conclusions in connection with a co-investment transaction, including that (1) the terms of the transaction, including the consideration to be paid, are reasonable and fair to the Company and its shareholders and do not involve overreaching by the Company or its shareholders on the part of any person concerned, (2) the transaction is consistent with the interests of the Company's shareholders and is consistent with its investment objective and strategies, (3) the investment by its affiliates are investing and (4) the proposed investment by the Company would not be on a basis different from or less advantageous than that on which its affiliates are investing and (4) the proposed investment by the Order and applicable law, including the limitations set forth in Section 57(k) of the 1940 Act.
+The Company relies on an order exemptive relief (as amended, the "Order") that has been granted by the SEC to Blue Owl Credit Advisors LLC ("OCA") and certain of its affiliates to permit the Company to co-invest with other funds managed by the Adviser or its affiliates, in a manner consistent with the Company's investment objective, positions, policies, strategies and restrictions as well as regulatory requirements and other pertinent factors.
+Pursuant to the Order, the Company generally is permitted to co-invest with certain of its affiliates if a "required majority" (as defined in Section 57(o) of the 1940 Act) of the Board make certain conclusions in connection with a co-investment transaction, including that (1) the terms of the transaction, including the consideration to be paid, are reasonable and fair to the Company and its shareholders and do not involve overreaching by the Company or its shareholders on the part of any person concerned, (2) the transaction is consistent with the interests of the Company's shareholders and is consistent with its investment by its affiliates would not been a basis different from or less advantageous than that on which its affiliates are investing and (4) the proposed investment by the Company would not benefit the Adviser or its affiliates or any affiliated person of any of them (other than the parties to the transactions) except to the extent permitted by the Order and applicable law, including the limitations set forth in Section 57(k) of the 1940 Act.

-In addition, we have received an amendment to our Order to permit us to participate in follow-on investments in our existing portfolio companies with certain affiliates that are private funds if such private funds did not have an investment in such existing portfolio company.
+In addition, the Order permits us to participate in follow-on investments in our existing portfolio companies with certain affiliates that are private funds if such private funds did not have an investment in such existing portfolio company.

 The Adviser is affiliated with OCA, Blue Owl Private Credit Fund Advisors LLC ("OPCA"), Blue Owl Diversified Credit Advisors LLC ("ODCA") and Blue Owl Technology Credit Advisors II LLC ("OTCA II"), together with OCA, OPFA, ODCA and the Adviser, the "Blue Owl Credit Advisers", which are also investment advisers.
 The Blue Owl Credit Advisers are indirect affiliates of Blue Owl and comprise part of Blue Owl's Credit platform, which focuses on direct lending.
 The Blue Owl Credit Advisers' investment allocation policy seeks to ensure equitable allocation of investment opportunities between the Company and other funds managed by the Adviser or its affiliates.
-As a result of the

-Order, there could be significant overlap in the Company's investment portfolio and investment portfolios of the business development companies, private funds and separately managed accounts managed by the Blue Owl Credit Advisers (collectively, the "Blue Owl Credit Clients") and/or other funds managed by the Adviser or its affiliates that could avail themselves of the Order and that have investment objective similar to the Company.
+As a result of the Order, there could be significant overlap in the Company's investment portfolio and investment portfolios of the business development companies, private funds and separately managed accounts managed by the Blue Owl Credit Advisers (collectively, the "Blue Owl Credit Clients") and/or other funds managed by the Adviser or its affiliates that could avail themselves of the Order and that have investment objective similar to the Company.